 Stroke is the fifth leading cause of death in the U.S.

 At Baptist Health, we understand that the faster we can treat a stroke, the better the outcome.
 Our neurologists work closely with our emergency room teams and cardiovascular colleagues to ensure we are providing quick, effective care for every stroke patient.

-The combined strength of Baptist Health South Florida’s Marcus Neuroscience Institute and Miami Neuroscience Institute means that people in South Florida and beyond have access to excellence in stroke care.
+The combined strength of Marcus Neuroscience Institute, established at Boca Raton Regional Hospital, and Miami Neuroscience Institute means that people in South Florida and beyond have access to excellence in stroke care.
 That begins with life-saving capabilities when a stroke occurs at one of our Baptist Health emergency care locations, to complete follow-up treatment, rehabilitation and prevention.

 Our physicians can provide emergency treatment for ischemic stroke by administering clot-busting medications.
 We consistently deliver this treatment less than 30 minutes from the time a patient arrives in the emergency room, well below the American Heart Association’s (AHA) recommended time of 60 minutes or less.
 Our team is also able to start endovascular treatment to further treat the stroke within 60 minutes, below the AHA’s recommended time of 90 minutes.